 Furthermore, rows with missing values were excluded.
-Thus, from a total of 3,166 entries from the 55 monitoring sections, 2,203 remained with valid data for training and testing the model after processing.
-In this study, no investigation or cleaning of outliers was performed.
-Therefore, the results could differ depending on the process adopted to remove outliers.
+Thus, from 3,166 entries from the 55 monitoring sections, 2,203 remained with valid data for training and testing the model after processing.
+In this study, the outliers were not cleaned.
+It was observed that some of the values statistically identified as outliers were actually more degraded pavements, with IRI values greater than 3.5.
+Thus, techniques to rebalance the datasets should be employed in future work to improve the distribution.
+Therefore, it is expected that the models developed on these data will have better results for new or good pavements due to the characteristics of the training data.

 Finally, a random split was performed with 75% of the data for training and 25% for testing.
 Accordingly, 1,652 sections were used for training and 551 for testing.